jacopofar/mbtiles/README.md

-This project tries to handle MapBox vector tiles using Python.
+This project renders MapBox vector tiles using Python.

 ![tile rendered with colorized layers](example.png)